-2. The first screen will guide you through selecting the type of assignment you want to create.
-Choose if your assignment will include readings and the basic format you'd like the assignment to have.
-Then click 'Let's Go'.
+2. Choose the type of assignment you'd like to create, whether you want to include a reading and the basic format you'd like the assignment to have.
+Then click 'Next'.

-Note: For this example, we'll create an assignment with a reading passage, a planning section, and a writing section.
+For this example, we'll create a "Plan & Write" Assignment, with a graphic organizer and essay section.

-5. If you included a Planning section, you'll be prompted to select a planner.
-Click 'Open Editor' to choose a graphic organizer for your assignment.
+5. If you included a Planning section, you'll be prompted to select an organizer.
+Click 'Browse Organizers' to choose a graphic organizer for your assignment.

-7. Add a rubric to your Drafting section to help writers and reviewers evaluate writing.
-Click 'Choose Rubric' to open the Rubric Explorer.
+7. Click 'Choose Rubric' to open the Rubric Explorer.

-8. In 'Explore Rubrics' you can use the filters on the left side to narrow down your results by grade band or level, genre and scale.
-For more information on finding a rubric, click here.
+8. In 'Explore Rubrics' you can use the filters on the left side to narrow down your results by language (Spanish or English), grade band or level, genre, and scale.
+For more information on finding a rubric click here.

-9. Click on a rubric to expand and see more information about what items the rubric includes, as well as scale, genre, etc. When you find a rubric you want to use, click 'Use Rubric'.
-To copy and make adjustments to a rubric, follow these directions.
+9. Click on a rubric to expand and view its details.
+To add the rubric to the assignment click 'Use Rubric'.
+To copy and make adjustments to a rubric follow these directions.